Activities

 • In 2017 we visited the Midlands & Environs.

-• In 2016 our visit took us to Waterford, Kilkenny and Environs.
+• In 2016 we visited Waterford, Kilkenny and Environs.

 • Previous visits have included Shrewsbury, North Wales, Liverpool, Birmingham, Manchester, Chester, York and the Peak District.